Midland County Court Records

 | Registration for private professional guardian | $30 |

-Certain fees are assessed 120 days after the initial filing or after the court approves the inventory.
+Certain fees kick in 120 days after the initial filing or after the court approves the inventory.
 These include a $25 charge for any document exceeding 25 pages, a $25 fee for annual or final accounts of the estate, a $25 fee for applications to sell personal or real property, and a $10 fee for annual or final reports of the person.

 How to Search Probate Records